Climbing out of poverty

 Every country is concerned about climate change and its impacts but there is wide disagreement on how this should be reflected in the SDGs, with some only wanting a mention in the preamble, said Fischler.

-Some countries such as the United Kingdom think 17 goals are too many and it is possible that some will be cut during the final year of negotiations that start once the SDGs is formally introduced at the U.N.
+Some countries such as the United Kingdom think 17 goals are too many and it is possible that some will be cut during the final year of negotiations that start once the SDGs are formally introduced at the U.N.
 General Assembly on Sep.
 24.

 The day before that the U.N. secretary-general will host a Climate Summit with leaders of many countries in attendance.
 The summit is intended to kick-start political momentum for an ambitious, global, legal climate treaty in 2015.